kcat/alure/README.md

 * [PhysFS](https://icculus.org/physfs/) : alure-physfs
 * [dumb](https://github.com/kode54/dumb) : alure-dumb

-If any dependency isn't found at build time the relevant target(s) will be disabled and skipped during build.
+If any dependency isn't found at build time the relevant decoders or examples will be disabled and skipped during build.

 #### - Windows -